iffy/generalconference/data/eng/1994-10/033-rowing-your-boat/text.md

 guidelines, _Providing in the Lord's Way,_ "as we work toward self-reliance, we should prepare ourselves in the following areas: education; health;
-employment; home storage; resource management; and social, emotional, and spiritual strength."
-[1]  Let's look at one aspect of self-reliance-- employment--and see how learning by both study and faith relates to this topic.
+employment; home storage; resource management; and social, emotional, and spiritual strength."[1]
+Let's look at one aspect of self-reliance--employment --and see how learning by both study and faith relates to this topic.

 We have faith in our prophets.
 They have counseled us that mothers with young children are especially needed at home.
 They remind us of the great needs of